gshen42/HasChor/README.md

 You should be presented with HasChor's root directory with everything built.

-To create another Bash shell in the container for running and testing choreographies, use the following command:
+To create another Bash shell in the container for running and testing choreographies, do:

 ```bash
 docker exec -it foo bash
 ```

-To remove the created container, use the following command:
+To remove the created container, do:

 ```bash
 docker rm foo
 ```

-### Running example choreographies
+## Running example choreographies

 HasChor comes with a set of illustrative examples located in the `examples` directory.
 Use `cabal run <executable-name>` to build and run the examples.
 The executable name for each example can be found in the [`HasChor.cabal`](HasChor.cabal) file.

-### Write your own choreography
+## Write your own choreography

 TODO

-## Notes for artifact evaluation
+## Note for artifact evaluation